 The reports shall also assess any adaptive management measure implemented during the prior year as approved by the CPM.
-After the third-first year of the monitoring program, the CPM shall meet and confer with the TAC (if convened) to determine if up to an additional two years are warranted the study period shall be extended based on data quality and sufficiency of analysis, or if needed, to document efficacy of any adaptive management measures undertaken by the project owner.
-If a TAC was not convened, then the study period may be extended as directed by the CPM, in consultation with CDFW, BLM, and the USFWS, shall determine if up to two additional years of monitoring is warranted.
+After the third-first year of the monitoring program, the CPM shall meet and confer with the TAC (if convened) to determine if a second year is warranted the study period shall be extended based on data quality and sufficiency of analysis, or if needed, to document efficacy of any adaptive management measures undertaken by the project owner.
+If a TAC was not convened, then the study period may be extended as directed by the CPM, in consultation with CDFW, BLM, and the USFWS, shall determine if a second year of monitoring is warranted.
 If a carcass or injured live special status species is found at any time by the monitoring study or project operations staff, the project owner, Designated Biologist, or other qualified biologist that may be identified by the Designated Biologist shall contact the CPM, CDFW and USFWS by email, fax or other electronic means within one working day of any such detection.
 Verification of other injuries or mortalities shall be within 48 hours, or as otherwise directed by the CPM.